gupta-abhay/DeepEvent-VO/README.md

 # DeepFusion-VO: Fusing Intensity and Event Frames for End-to-End Deep Visual Odometry

+This is the project which @epiception, @SuhitK and I worked on for the Robot Localization and Mapping (16-833) course project at CMU in Spring 2019.
+The motivation of the project is to see how [DeepVO](http://senwang.gitlab.io/DeepVO/) can be enhanced using event-frames.
+To read more about event cameras and event SLAM, see this [link](http://rpg.ifi.uzh.ch/research_dvs.html).

 ## Installation Instructions

 This is a `PyTorch` implementation.
 We assume `PyTorch` and dependencies are setup.
 This code has been tested on `PyTorch 0.4.1` with `CUDA 9.1` and `CUDNN 7.1.2`.